 When to go: Mid-May to mid-September gives you the best chance of whale sightings.

 Why we love them:Hebridean Whale Cruises focus on giving their visitors the highest possible likelihood of spotting whales through careful use of their specialist local knowledge.
 These guys don't mess about - their cruises head straight offshore and explore some known whale feeding grounds of the North Minch.
-These sites are regularly monitored by the team, so the day's itinerary will be planned to maximise the chance of a sighting.
+These sites are regularly monitored by the team, so the day's itinerary will be planned to maximise your chance of a sighting.
 If you are lucky, you even may get to see orca on the 4-hour tour option!

 Departs from: Gairloch